evanthebouncy/program-synthesis-minimal/_posts/2022-08-12-the-synthesis-problem.md

 ![Image with caption](/program-synthesis-primer/assets/synthesis-problem/synthesis.png "the synthesis set up")

+The synthesis problem is turning tasks into programs.
+It is formalized using the meaning matrix.

 ### the meaning matrix M

 Imagine you have infinite computation, and construct the **meaning matrix** `M = spec x prog`.
 Each row is a specification, each col is a program, and each entry relates the two using the interpreter -- `M[spec,prog] = is_correct(prog,spec)`.
 M _completely_ characterizes the synthesis problem.
-Assuming M can be built, the synthesis problem becomes : Given a spec (row), look up a prog (col) such that the matrix entry of `M[spec,prog] = True`.
+Assuming M can be built, the synthesis problem becomes trivial: Given a spec (row), look up a prog (col) such that the matrix entry of `M[spec,prog] = True`.

 ![Image with caption](/program-synthesis-primer/assets/synthesis-problem/hardness1.png "the synthesis hardness")